 Portland Dog Grooming Prices

-Portland runs slightly lower than Seattle but follows the same general structure:
+Portland dog grooming costs 10 to 15 percent less than Seattle on average, but follows the same general pricing structure:

 Salon vs. Mobile vs. Chain: What's the Difference?